Tax relief on pension contributions

 Tax relief is only given on pension contributions if you are under age 75 and are a relevant UK individual.
 Most often this means that you were resident in the UK or had taxable UK earnings in that tax year.
 You can read more about who is a relevant UK individual in HMRC’s technical manuals on GOV.UK.

-In addition, while the amount you can put into your pension pot is not restricted, there are certain limits on the amount of contributions qualifying for tax relief:
+In addition, while the amount you can put into your pension pot is not restricted, there are certain limits on the amount of contributions qualifying for tax relief in a given tax year:

-- Up to the higher of (a) your UK relevant earnings or (b) £3,600 gross contribution.
+- Up to the higher of (a) your UK relevant earnings or (b) £3,600 gross pension contributions.
 We explain each of these in more detail below.

 - There are further limits called the annual allowance and the money purchase annual allowance, which place an overall cap on the amount you can contribute to a pension scheme each year without having tax relief clawed back.
 You can read more about these limits on our page Pension contributions tax relief: limits.